Close

 Cancer rights

-Legal advocates working in cancer rights law advocate for people who have been diagnosed with cancer who face issues with their finances, health insurance coverage, and employment.
+Legal advocates working in cancer rights law advocate for people who have been diagnosed with cancer and the rights the rights, support, and well-being of individuals affected by cancer.

 Child and family advocacy

-Other legal advocates focus on family law, as the organization Unchained at Last is doing by pushing for an end to child, arranged and forced marriages in the U.S.
+Many programs’ legal advocates focus on family law, as the organization Unchained at Last is doing by pushing for an end to child, arranged, and forced marriages in the U.S.

 An estimated 85,000 Court Appointed Special Advocates (CASA) volunteers help abused and neglected children navigate the family court system, adjust to new foster care homes, and transition to new schools.